Fair Division of Goods in the Shadow of Market Values: Notation and Assumptions

 What makes an allocation fair?
-The question does not come with an easy answer, and this is what makes the whole topic appealing.
-Often, the proposed allocation stands out as the, possibly unique, solution of a social welfare function which measures the agents' global satisfaction.
-Among the many proposals, two functions convey an idea of fairness particularly well, and the have resurfaced over and over in the specific literature for theory and applications: \begin{itemize} \item The Egalitarian solution (which derives from the Egalitarian Equivalent allocation by Pazner and Schmeidler \cite{ps78}) defined as
+The question does not come with an easy answer, and this is what makes the whole topic interesting.
+The proposed allocation often stands out as a solution for an objective function which measures the agents' global satisfaction.
+Among the many proposals, two functions convey an idea of fairness particularly well, and have resurfaced over and over again in the specific literature for theory and applications: \begin{itemize} \item The Egalitarian solution (which is derived from the Egalitarian Equivalent allocation by Pazner and Schmeidler \cite{ps78}) defined as

 where $\bar{U}_i(z)=\frac{U_i(z)}{\sum_a u_{ia}}$ is the {\em normalized} utility for agent $i \in N$.
-The solution name comes from the fact that, under mild conditions such as the requirement that every good has some positive value for every agent, i.e.\ $u_{ia}>0$ for every $i \in N$ and $a \in A$, it turns out (see Corollary 5.8 in \cite{d01}) that the solution guarantees equal normalized utility for all agents, namely
+The solution name comes from the fact that, under mild conditions such as the requirement that every good has some positive value for every agent, i.e.\ $u_{ia}>0$ for every $i \in N$ and $a \in G$, it turns out (see Corollary 5.8 in Dall'Aglio \cite{d01}) that the solution guarantees an equal and normalized utility for all agents, namely